andrewheiss/corrupt-caterpillar/README.md

         `install.packages("tinytex")` in the R console, then running `tinytex::install_tinytex()`.
-The first time you compile a PDF might require an extra minute or so while **tinytex** installs some missing LaTeX packages like csquotes, mathools, and others
+The first time you compile a PDF might require an extra minute or so while **tinytex** installs some missing LaTeX packages like csquotes, mathools, and others, but after that, it’ll go fast from then on.
     -   *Easy-but-requires-huge-4+-GB-download way*: Download TeX Live
         ([macOS](http://www.tug.org/mactex/);
         [Windows](https://miktex.org/))